 (iii) Drona's behaviour with Eklavya was justified because he promised to Arjuna to be the best in archery but when he saw Eklavyas he was amazed at the superior display of archery by him.
-Eklavya will be better archery than Arjuna thus, to keep his promise to Arjuana.
-Drona demanded the right hand thumb as fee from Ekalavya.
+Eklavya will be better at archery than Arjuna thus, to keep his promise to Arjuana.
+Drona demanded the right-hand thumb as a fee from Ekalavya.

 Ques 15: Read the following extract carefully and answer the questions that follow: